Azure/Enterprise-Scale-for-AVS/BrownField/readme.md

-# AVS Component Deployment Scenarios
+# AVS Landing Zone: Brownfield Deployment

 This section contains templates to deploy specific components and add-ins for AVS.
 These templates can be used individually as required.